decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 > <li>Drag the new smart-wearable.zip file into the Builder.</li>
 > </ol>

-5. Open wearables editor and make sure the “hide” and “remove” categories are correctly set to disable other wearable categories when this wearable is on.
+5. Make sure the “hide” and “remove” categories are correctly set to disable other wearable categories when this wearable is on.
-6. Create a new collection with this and perhaps other wearables.
+6. Upload a video showcase for your smart wearable.
+This will be displayed in the marketplace for buyers to see how the smart wearable works.
-7. Hit the 3 dots icon next to “Mint Items” and select “See in world”.
-This will open a tab with the explorer on Sepolia, where you can try out all the wearables of your collection in Decentraland, and see how they behave in a more real scenario, for example running around Genesis Plaza.
+7. Click the **See in Decentraland** button.
+This will open the Decentraland explorer with all of the wearables in your collection availale for testing in your backpack.
+Try them out and see how they behave in a more real scenario, for example running around Genesis Plaza.
-8. At this point, your wearable is ready to be published.
+8. When you're happy with the wearables in your collection, click the **Publish Collection** button.

 ## Restricted actions